Branding & Advertising

 • Find new optimal price \(p'_j\) for demand \(q'_j(p_j)\)

-• Calculate \(\pi_2=q'_j(p'_j)(p'_j-c)\) ; associate with celebrity if \(\pi_2-\pi_0>W\)
+• Calculate \(\pi_2=q'_j(p'_j)(p'_j-c)\); associate with celebrity if \(\pi_2-\pi_0>W\)

 • Discuss: What if celebrity association persists multiple years?

-• Discuss: What if 20% chance a celebrity scandal reduces \(\hat\beta'\) to \(\hat\beta''\lt\hat\beta\)?
+• Discuss: What if there is a 20% chance that a celebrity scandal reduces \(\hat\beta'\) to \(\hat\beta''\lt\hat\beta\)?

 Class script